LuisPoloBautista/knowledge-graph-construction-LLMs-metrics/README.md

 <h2 style="font-size: 2rem; margin-bottom: 20px;">Llama 3.1</h2

 Model Configuration: Edit the model in ollama.chat to adjust it to your needs.
 For example, you can replace llama3.1 with any other supported model.
+For more information about the model, please consult <a href="https://ollama.com/library/llama3.1">here</a>

 ```python
 def process_text(text):